-We will work within an ethos of inclusion so that every child, parent and practitioner is valued for their strengths and supported in their development.
+We will work within an ethos of inclusion so that every child, parent and practitioner is valued for their development.

 We will ensure that all Early Years settings are safe, whilst managing risk positively and promote health and well-being for every child.